Reconfigurable-Robotics-Lab/Simulation_CPG_Manipulation_Oripixel/README.md

 This repository includes the supplementary material for paper "CPG-Based Manipulation with Multi-Module Origami Robot Surface".

 ## Files Description
-- Oripixel.py - Code for generating simulation model
+- Oripixel.py - Code for generating simulation model, compatible with MuJoCo V.3.2.7.
 - parameter_optimization.py - For running optimizations for finding optimal CPG parameter sets
 - simulation_model.xml - Example model generated using the Oripixel.py